Detail Page

 • U.S. History - 431

-This course follows a chronological narrative of American history from the War of 1812 to the present .
-Particular stress is placed on the many cause and effect relationships that have shaped our nation’s history.
+This course follows a chronological narrative of American history from the War of 1812 to the Present.
+Emphasis is placed on the many cause and effect relationships that have shaped our nation’s history.
+The continued improvement of written expression skills and the ability to interpret historical facts through primary sources is a special emphasis of the course.

 • AP US History - 435